ArchBTW-LuddyHackathonTeam/LuddyHackathonSP25/README.md

 # iGPS++
-A modern course selector for universities featuring an AI Assistant for personalized course recommendations.
+A modern course planner for universities featuring an AI Assistant for personalized course recommendations.

 ## 🚀 About

+### Introduction
+Traditional university course selectors have long been burdened by unintuitive designs and a lack of personalization.
+Students often find themselves mired in clunky interfaces that complicate rather than clarify the course planning process.
+Motivated by these challenges, we came together to create iGPS++.

 ### Inspiration and Concept
-iGPS++ emerged as a response to the inherent limitations of traditional university course selectors.
-It is designed to provide a comprehensive solution that integrates an intuitive course selection interface with an intelligent assistant offering personalized academic recommendations.
-Our homepage functions as a centralized hub for all essential information, while a dedicated page connects users directly with the AI assistant.
+After exploring several existing systems, we identified key areas for improvement: usability, streamlined navigation, and personalized recommendations.
+We observed that many course planners suffer from cluttered interfaces, overly complex navigation, and generic suggestions that do not cater to individual needs.
+In response, iGPS++ brings together a home-based course selection interface with an intelligent assistant designed to offer tailored academic recommendations.

+#### Design Concept
+We were inspired by the simplicity found in modern projects and applications.
+Our design centers on a clean main page featuring a unified dropdown view of courses, requirements, and all other essential elements needed for effective planning.
+This streamlined interface is enhanced by an AI assistant tab that introduces personalized course recommendations and accommodates advising questions.

 ### Development Process, Challenges, and Insights
-The development of iGPS++ began with a brainstorming session to define key functional and aesthetic requirements.
-Responsibilities were then divided among front-end development, database management, and AI integration.
-While this initial division of labor presented challenges in synchronizing independently developed modules, these issues were resolved through a couple hours of integration coupled with continuous communication.
-This iterative process not only improved the reliability and maintainability of the system, but also helped us appreciate the importance of collaborative problem solving.
+The development of iGPS++ began with a brainstorming session aimed at defining our core functional and aesthetic requirements.
+We then divided responsibilities among front-end development, database management, and AI integration.
+While this initial division of labor presented challenges in synchronizing independently developed modules, these issues were resolved through a few hours of integration and continuous communication.
+This iterative process not only enhanced the system's reliability and maintainability but also helped us appreciate the value of collaborative problem solving.

 ## 📝 Getting Started